-This is for 1 full time GPs and 12 part time GPs and 2 locum GPs who worked in the practice for more than 6 months.
+This is for 1 full time GP and 9 part time GPs who worked in the practice for more than six months.

 It should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

 St Mary’s Surgery immediate and long-term equipment fund is called SMILE.
 Donations – which are very thankfully received – are deposited in this fund.

 This enables the practice to purchase items of equipment which benefit our patients, such as nebulisers for asthma patients, glucometers for diabetic patients, sonic aids for antenatal patients, dermatoscopes for dermatological conditions, ECG machines, defibrillators and so on.